 Let us take care of the stressful side of bringing your loved one to Australia.
 Visas in this category include, but are not limited to:

-Prospective Marriage Visa – If this is approved, you will be able to bring your fiancé to Australia for marriage nine months from the time of their arrival.
+Prospective Marriage Visa – If this is approved, you will be able to bring your fiancé to Australia for marriage within a nine month period of their arrival.
 Once you are married, you will then need to apply for a partner visa.